gaurav21s/docqa/README.md

 - Advanced data preprocessing and chunking
 - Hybrid retrieval system combining BM25 and DPR
 - Re-ranking of retrieved documents
-- Question answering using the Llama-2-70b-chat model
+- Question answering using the LLM
 - User-friendly Streamlit interface

 ## Prerequisites